SethSharp/lumuix/README.md

 ## Configuration
 1. `npm ci` to install dependencies
-2. `npm run dev` to spin up the dev server and start playing around with the components
+2. `npm run dev` to spin up the dev server

+The main app showcases all the components and goes over basic usages + linking to the original documentation in shadcn.

+## Submitting Additions
+Simply open a PR containing your changes, DO NOT increment the package version or push changes including build files - it is important that you test the build process works fine.
+When a new version is released, the version and any build scripts will be run directly on main by myself.

 ## Releasing version
-Simply increment the package version in the package.json, run `npm run build` to build assets & push to main.
-Then tag a release in the repository with a summary of what has been changed and publish.

-## Submitting
-Make your adjustments and create a PR.
-It will be reviewed and potentially merged to main.
-Where I (the owner) will publish a release.
-Note: You do not need to increment the package version when submitting a PR.
+On main:
+1. `npm run build`
+2. increment `package.json`
+3. Push

+Then tag a release matching that in the `package.json`, auto-generate notes and add anything extra.
+Then release!